GLOBAL MARKETS-Investors exuberant as Trump signals shift from austerity era

 By Abhinav Ramnarayan

-LONDON, Nov 10 (Reuters) - European stocks rose on Thursday following extraordinary gains in Asia and Wall Street was set to open higher again, as exuberance shot through markets and reversed initial dives in reaction to Donald Trump's U.S. presidential victory.
+LONDON, Nov 10 (Reuters) - European stocks rose on Thursday following extraordinary gains in Asia and the United States, as exuberance shot through markets and reversed initial dives in reaction to Donald Trump's U.S. presidential victory.

 Investors focused on Trump's priorities - including tax cuts and higher infrastructure and defence spending, along with bank deregulation - and set aside for the moment longer-term worries about whether he will slap punitive tariffs on Chinese and Mexican exports, risking a global trade war.

-European stocks hit a two-week high, with the pan-European STOXX 600 index up 1.3 percent in early dealings before trimming gains to around 0.7 percent, and "safe haven" government bonds sold off after Trump suggested he would spend billions on infrastructure.
+European stocks hit a two-week high, with the pan-European STOXX 600 index up 1.3 percent in early dealings, and "safe haven" government bonds sold off after Trump suggested he would spend billions on infrastructure.

 This marked an abrupt change from the sharp recoil on markets on Wednesday after the Republican candidate's triumph.